tanneeruv/CADI-ionogram-scaling/README.md

 Scaling of frequency minimum and virtual height of various ionospheric layers is presented in Ionogram scaling.py.

-An example data file (5D151100.md4) is included in the repository.
+An example CADI ionogram file (5D151100.md4) is included in the repository.